subnub/myDrive/readme.md

 MyDrive has built in Docker support, there are two options when using Docker, users can either use the Docker image that has MongoDB built in, or use the Docker image that just has the MyDrive image (If you're using a service like Atlas).

-Create the Docker Enviroment variables by running the 'npm run setup' command as seen in the installation section.
-Or by manually creating the file (e.g. docker-variables.env on the root of the project).
+Create the Docker environment variables by running the 'npm run setup' command as seen in the installation section.
+Or by manually creating the file (e.g. docker-variables.env on the root of the project, see the enviroment section for more infomation).

 Docker with mongoDB image:
 ```bash